imzqqq/chat/website/spec/content/proposals.md

 feature which doesn't build on the existing infrastructure provided by the spec and instead created new primitives or low level APIs.

-Backwards compatibility is very important for Chat, but not at the expense of hindering the protocol's evolution.
+Backwards compatibility is very important for Matrix, but not at the expense of hindering the protocol's evolution.
 Backwards incompatible changes to endpoints are allowed when no other alternative exists, and must be versioned under a new major release of the API.
 Backwards